kinjames/alx-react/0x07-react_redux_action_creator_normalizr/README.md

 ## Contributing

 We welcome contributions from the community to improve MenConnect.
 If you have suggestions or want to report issues, please visit our [GitHub repository] to submit feedback or contribute code.
+Thank You.

 ## License